pachyderm/pachyderm/doc/deployment/deploy_custom.md

 This functionality requires an experienced Kubernetes administrator.
-If you are attempting a highly customized deployment,
+If you are attempting a highly customized deployment, use one of the Pachyderm support resources below.

 ### Deploying
 The command you'll want to run depends on the command you ran, above.